yaqiyang/php-sdk-dev/README.md

 * Check Storage Account Name Availability
 * Delete Storage Account.

-## To run the tests in [root]/StorageResourceProviderSample.php, you must have the following prerequisites,
+## To run the sample code in [root]/StorageResourceProviderSample.php, you must have the following prerequisites,

-* must have a valid tenant at Azure Active Directory(https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/)
+* must have a valid tenant at [Azure Active Directory](https://manage.windowsazure.com/microsoft.onmicrosoft.com#Workspaces/ActiveDirectoryExtension/directory)
 * must have an application set up at Azure Active Directory and get its client id and client secret
 * must have an existing Resource Group and have permissions granted to the application above